damolinx/vscode-macros/README.md

 * **Option 1**: From the [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette), use the **Macros: Run Active Editor as Macro** or **Macros: Run Macro…** commands.

-* **Option 2**: On supported editors, i.e. those matching `*.macro.*` or saved in a [macro library](#macro-libraries), use the equivalent **Run Active Editor as Macro** button in the editor title bar.
+* **Option 2**: On supported editors, i.e. those matching `*.macro.*` or saved in a [macro library](#macro-libraries), use the **Run Active Editor as Macro** button in the editor title bar.

    <p align=center>
       <img width="600" alt=""Macro editor showing the Debug Macro button" src="https://github.com/user-attachments/assets/78acb656-8c1c-4939-823f-72fbd84c13ea" />
    </p>

-* **Option 3**: Use the **Run Macro** button on macro nodes in the [Macro Explorer](#macro-explorer-view) view.
+* **Option 3**: From the [Macro Explorer](#macro-explorer-view) view, use the **Run Macro** button on macros.

-* **Option 4**: If you asked the [`@macros` assistant](#chat-participant-vs-code) to generate macro code, ask it to run it for you.
+* **Option 4**: When using the [`@macros` assistant](#chat-participant-vs-code) to generate macros, you can ask it to run the code as well.

 [↑ Back to top](#table-of-contents)

 ## Stopping a Macro

-> ℹ️ A macro **cannot** be forcefully terminated.
-Instead, they should integrate [`__cancellationToken`](https://code.visualstudio.com/api/references/vscode-api#CancellationToken) into their asynchronous operations and logic — such as loops or other long‑running tasks — so they can exit cooperatively when cancellation is requested.
+> A macro **cannot** be forcefully terminated.
+Instead, it should integrate [`__cancellationToken`](https://code.visualstudio.com/api/references/vscode-api#CancellationToken) into its logic, particularly in loops or asynchronous operations, so it can exit when cancellation is requested.

-* **Option 1**: Use **Request to Stop** button on the macro node (all running instances) or the given run instance from the [Macro Explorer](#macro-explorer-view) view to stop a macro.
+* **Option 1**: From the [Macro Explorer](#macro-explorer-view) view, use the **Request to Stop** button on macros or the given run instance.

-* **Option 2**: Use the **Macros: Show Running Macros** command to select a specific instance to stop.
+* **Option 2**: From the [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette), use the **Macros: Show Running Macros** command.
   * This is also available from the status bar item shown when there are active macros instances.

-If a macro does not respond to a cancellation request, it will continue running.
-You can use the **Developer: Restart Extension Host** command to restart all extensions or fully restart your IDE to stop the macro.
-While this is not ideal, it provides a way to recover from unresponsive macros.
+If a macro does not respond to a cancellation request, it will just continue running.
+You can use the **Developer: Restart Extension Host** command to restart extensions or fully restart your IDE to stop the macro.
+While it is not ideal, it provides a way to recover from unresponsive macros.
 This approach does not implicitly terminate external processes started by the macro, however.

 [↑ Back to top](#table-of-contents)

 ## Running a Macro on Startup

-> ⚠️ Startup macros are **disabled** in [untrusted workspaces](https://code.visualstudio.com/docs/editing/workspaces/workspace-trust).
+> Startup macros are **disabled** in [untrusted workspaces](https://code.visualstudio.com/docs/editing/workspaces/workspace-trust).

 Startup macros let you customize your environment immediately when it is launched.
-Considering that extensions restart whenever you switch workspaces, these macros can be scoped per workspace, giving you tailored setups across different projects.
-In practice, startup macros behave like lightweight extensions, because they are initialized curing the **Macros** extension initialization.
+Considering that all extensions are restarted whenever you switch workspaces, these macros can be scoped per workspace, giving you tailored setups across different projects.
+In practice, startup macros behave like lightweight extensions, because they are initialized during the **Macros** extension initialization.

 Startup macros are configured through the `macros.startupMacros` setting at the Global, Workspace, or Workspace Folder level.
-The setting is additive across scopes, and the system deduplicates entries, so each startup macro is run only once.
+The setting is additive across scopes, but it deduplicates entries, so each startup macro is run only once.

 You can configure startup macros in several ways, depending on whether you prefer using settings directly or managing them through the UI:

 * **Option 1**: Configure the **Macros: Startup Macros** setting in the [Settings Editor](https://code.visualstudio.com/docs/configure/settings) or `macros.startupMacros` in the `settings.json`.
-Use the **Macros: Configure Startup Macros** command to jump there quickly.
+  * Use the **Macros: Configure Startup Macros** command to jump to this setting quickly.

-* **Option 2**: Using the [Macro Explorer](#macro-explorer-view) view, select **Set as Startup Macro** or **Remove as Startup Macro** from a macro's context menu.
+* **Option 2**: From the [Macro Explorer](#macro-explorer-view) view, select **Set as Startup Macro** or **Remove as Startup Macro** from a macro's context menu.

-* **Option 3**: Using the dedicated [Startup Macros](#startup-macros-view), you can drag macros from the [Macro Explorer](#macro-explorer-view) into the right settings scope folder or use the **×** button to remove it.
+* **Option 3**: From [Startup Macros](#startup-macros-view) view, you can drag macros from the [Macro Explorer](#macro-explorer-view) into the right settings scope folder or use the **×** button to remove them.

 Startup macro paths may include tokens like `${workspaceFolder}` or `${userHome}` for dynamic path resolution.
 Any paths that do not resolve to existing files are ignored.
-For more details, check the **Macros** log output channel for diagnostic logs.
+For more details, check the **Macros** logs.

 [↑ Back to top](#table-of-contents)

 ## Keybinding a Macro

-To bind a macro to a keyboard shortcut, all you need to do is bind the `macros.run` command, passing a single argument that is the path to the macro to run.
+To bind a macro to a keyboard shortcut, you create bindings for the `macros.run` command, passing a single argument that is the path to the macro to run.
 This must be configured directly in your `keybindings.json` file as the **Keyboard Shortcuts** editor does not allow to define arguments.
 Check the VS Code [documentation](https://code.visualstudio.com/docs/editor/keybindings#_advanced-customization) for details.

 1. Use the **Preferences: Open Keyboard Shortcuts (JSON)** command to open the `keybindings.json` file.